Associate of Science in Nursing (ASN) Program

 - TEAS composite score of 65% or higher

-All applications are processed through the LHU Admissions Office.
+All applications are processed through the CU Admissions Office.
 The Admissions Office will correspond with applicants about missing paperwork or inability to meeting the competitive prerequisite requirements.

 Nursing admissions committee will review only completed files received by the above date.

-Applicants will be notified of their decision via email on December 22nd.
+Applicants will be notified of their decision via email in late December

-Applicants will be notified of their decision via email on April 4th
+Applicants will be notified of their decision via email in early April

 PLEASE NOTE: It is your responsibility to ensure all course information has been submitted with your nursing application by the deadline in order for your application to be considered complete.
 Only completed course final grades will be accepted for prerequisite courses, not courses in progress.